ArnuldOnData/rshiny/README.md

 # Learning #3

 It took about another half a day to start understanding parallel computing.
 I used *Parallel* from R's *base* package and measured the time difference of serial and parallel versions of a program.
-This completes totoal 4 days of time limit I put on myself.
+This completes total 4 days of time limit I put on myself.

 For more info: